Mark Sampson

 Mark Geraint Sampson (born 18 October 1982) is a Welsh football coach who was most recently a first team coach at Stevenage.

-He has also been a manager of the England women's team.
+Born in Creigiau, Wales, Sampson played amateur football for Cardiff Corinthians.
+He began his coaching career with Cardiff City at youth levels before a spell with Swansea City at their centre of excellence.
+Sampson began his management career with Taff's Well in 2008.
+He moved into the Women's game in 2009, becoming manager at Bristol Academy.
+He led the club to their highest league finish, as well as two cup finals.
+In 2013, Sampson was announced as the new manager of England women.
+After winning the Cyprus Cup in 2015, he led England to a third place finish at that year's World Cup.
+He was dismissed by the FA in 2017.
+He moved to Stevenage in 2019 as first-team coach and had a brief spell as caretaker manager with the club.
+Sampson departed the club in 2021.

 Playing career

-Born and raised in Creigiau, a suburb of Cardiff, Sampson played amateur football for Cardiff Corinthians, where his brother was the manager.
+Born and raised in Creigiau, a suburb of Cardiff, Sampson played amateur football for a host of clubs in Wales including Cardiff Corinthians.

 Management career

 Early years

 After completing a BA in sports development at the University of Wales Institute, Sampson was employed by the Football Association of Wales Trust in 2003 as a coach co-ordinator.
 He went on to become a coach, teaching youth players at Cardiff City.